-Jachomon's eyes narrowed at the pesky child, and then dropped its hand to smash him.
-Cody scampered away as it crashed down.
+Jachomon's eyes narrowed at the pesky child, and then brought its hand down.
+He scampered away as it crashed in the tar.
 "Let it go!" he yelled again.
 "That's the only way!"

 Jachomon roared and spat more fireballs.
 Tai grabbed Cody just before they splattered on him and sprinted back to the others.
 The burning face snarled and kept advancing.
 Why should she let go, Yolei thought bitterly?
 Nobody really cared.
 Nobody really wanted her; they just wanted to be spared cremation.